udveg/hello-world/andrewpaper.md

 ### 2. Role of Big Data in Cybersecurity
 <br>
-<p> As we discussed earlier about the Big Data Analytics in cyber defense, lets get a better understanding of how Big Data Analytics implement different models and techniques which aid Data Security. </p>
+<p> As we discussed earlier the Big Data Analytics in cyber defence, lets get a better understanding of how Big Data Analytics implement different models and techniques which aid Data Security. </p>

 #### 2.1 Predective Models and Big Data Analytics

 <br>

-<p> We all understand the value of predictive models; in the case of cyber defense, the model attempts to identify the threat ahead of time so that countermeasures can be taken before the actual attack happens.
+<p> We all understand the value of predictive models; in the case of cyber defence, the model attempts to identify the threat ahead of time so that countermeasures can be taken before the actual attack happens.
 Predictive models and Big Data analytics are not new; they have been used in Fraud Detection and Intrusion Detection for a long time.
-Traditionally, they were only used on structured data, and data usage was limited; however, with advances in machine learning, predictive models can now deploy large amounts of data and analyze them in real time.
+Traditionally, they were only used on structured data, and data usage was limited; however, with advances in machine learning, predictive models can now deploy large amounts of data and analyze them in real-time.
 Let's have a look at some of the benefits of Big Data Analytics in the context of cybersecurity: <br> </p>

 * It can store a vast quantity of data without any relational database management limits, and these can be used in real-time machine learning models rather than keeping them on an external disk, which takes a long time and requires a lot of space.
-* The amount of processing involved for decision making is not limited since they are expected to be intrusive the overhead time is minimized.
+* The amount of processing involved in decision making is not limited since they are expected to be intrusive the overhead time is minimized.
-* Traditional strategies focused on high TPS and short response time, which compelled models to deploy on a regular basis, delaying detection; however, with the help of Big Data tools, we were able to quickly overcome these issues.
+* Traditional strategies focused on high TPS and short response time, which compelled models to deploy regularly, delaying detection; however, with the help of Big Data tools, we were able to quickly overcome these issues.

 <br>